I’m a bit of a coward. With many of my recipes, I take one glance and think, “Nope. Too hard. I don’t have time for that.”

 If you are in a rush and want to bake the same day, cover your baskets with plastic and let your rounds rise for 3 or 4 hours before moving on to the next step.
 If you let your bread rise the maximum time, then you’ve probably reached the end of your baking day.
 Rather than leaving them out on the counter to rise, pop them in the fridge and let them rise over night, about 12 to 15 hours.

-After a day of mixing, folding, and shaping your dough, you probably can’t wait to try your bread.
+After a day of mixing, folding, and shaping your dough, you probably can’t wait to try your no knead artisan-style sourdough bread.
 Your patience has paid off, and now it’s time to cook those gorgeous rounds and see what flavors await you.

-Place your two Dutch ovens in your oven and preheat to 500 degrees Fahrenheit.
+Place your two Dutch ovens in your oven and preheat to 500 degrees Fahrenheit (260 degrees Celsius).
 When your oven hits the desired temperature, remove one of the Dutch ovens and carefully tilt the proofing basket over the oven so the round lands seam-side down.
 It’s fine if your round doesn’t land in the exact middle.

 Use your bread lame (or a sharp knife) to score your bread.
 Try to cut at an angle so you’re cutting almost parallel to the dough, and aim to cut about 1/4 inch deep.
 If the dough seems especially sticky despite its night in the fridge, wet your blade between cuts.